icehofman/ci-docker-stack/README.md

 # Getting started

-To get all docker containers up and running, in __-ci-docker-stack__ use:
+To get all docker containers up and running, in __ci-docker-stack__ use:

 ```
 docker-compose up